Best Wireless Mice in India (2026)

 Complete your desk setup

-A quality mouse pairs well with a mechanical keyboard.
-Check our picks under ₹5,000.
+A quality mouse pairs well with a gaming keyboard.
+Check our tested picks.

 2.4GHz dongle has lower latency (more responsive) and no pairing hassle — plug in and go.
 Bluetooth saves a USB port and works with devices that lack USB-A. Best option: a mouse with both (like the Pebble 2, Signature M650, or MX series) so you can use either depending on the device.

 If you work in a shared office, library, or make late-night calls — yes.
 Silent mice (90% noise reduction) make clicks barely audible.
-If you work alone or don't mind click sounds, save money with a non-silent mouse.
+If you work alone or don't mind click sounds, save money with a non-silent mouse like the Logitech M186 (₹599).
 Silent mechanisms don't affect click feel significantly in modern mice.

 If you use a mouse 6+ hours daily for professional work — yes.
-The Darkfield sensor (tracks on glass), MagSpeed wheel (fastest scrolling), and per-app customisation (different shortcuts in every app) genuinely save time daily.
-If you use a mouse casually for 1-2 hours, the Signature M650 at ₹2,349 delivers 80% of the experience at 20% of the price.
+The Darkfield sensor (tracks on glass), MagSpeed wheel (fastest scrolling), Haptic Sense Panel, and per-app customisation genuinely save time daily.
+If you use a mouse casually for 1-2 hours, the Signature M650 at ₹2,590 delivers 80% of the experience at 20% of the price.

-Budget mice with AA batteries: 12-36 months depending on the model (Logitech M186 leads with 3 years).
+Budget mice with AA batteries: 9 months to 3 years depending on the model (Logitech M186 leads with 3 years).
 Premium rechargeable mice (MX Master 4, MX Anywhere 3S): about 70 days on a full charge, and 1 minute of USB-C charging gives 3 hours of use — so you never need to stop working.